Supercolbat/RoBot/README.md

 You can learn more about both of these things in the [wiki](https://github.com/Supercolbat/RoBot/wiki).

 ---
-> Special thanks to [ViniDalvino](https://github.com/ViniDalvino) who made the [Roblox Bible Bot](https://github.com/ViniDalvino/roblox-bible-bot/), which is what inspired me to make RoBot.
+> Special thanks to [ViniDalvino](https://github.com/ViniDalvino) who made the [Roblox Bible Bot](https://github.com/ViniDalvino/roblox-bible-bot/), which is the inspiration to RoBot.